2011–12 Vancouver Canucks season: October–November

 The Vancouver Canucks began their season on October 6 when they hosted the Pittsburgh Penguins before embarking on a four-game road trip.
 Prior to the start of the home opener the Canucks organization held a ceremony to celebrate their 2010–11 season and to thank the police officers, firemen and volunteers who helped the city recover after the Stanley Cup riot.
 The game was supposed to be Sidney Crosby's third NHL game at Rogers Arena, and first hockey game since scoring the golden goal at the 2010 Winter Olympics but was unable to play as he was still recovering from a concussion.
 In the game, the Vancouver Canucks battled back from a 3–1 deficit but fell short in a shootout.

 The club held a ceremony on October 18 prior to their game against the New York Rangers to honour the late Rick Rypien.
 Rypien played within the Vancouver Canucks organization for seven seasons, splitting time between the Canucks and the Manitoba Moose, before signing with the Winnipeg Jets during the summer.
 Rypien was found dead at his home in Crowsnest Pass, Alberta, on August 15.
 The Canucks wore a helmet decal in honour of Rypien during the season.
-The Canucks also ran a video tribute for former Ranger Derek Boogaard who also died during the offseason.
+The Canucks also ran a video tribute for former Ranger Derek Boogaard who also died during the off-season.

 The Canucks struggled throughout the month of October which was punctuated by a significant trade.
 Mikael Samuelsson and Marco Sturm were traded to the Florida Panthers on October 22, just hours after the Canucks defeated the Minnesota Wild.
-In return, the Canucks acquired a third-round draft pick in the 2013 NHL Entry Draft and forwards David Booth and Steven Reinprecht.
+In return, the Canucks acquired a third-round draft pick in the 2013 NHL entry draft and forwards David Booth and Steven Reinprecht.
 The month ended with a match up against the Washington Capitals that saw the Canucks prevail by a final score of 7–4.
 Alex Edler, Maxim Lapierre and Chris Higgins all registered two goals for Vancouver while Alexander Ovechkin also scored a pair of goals for Washington.

 The month of November opened with a six-game road trip beginning in Calgary, where the Canucks won the game by a score of 5–1.
 The game saw Daniel Sedin score his 254th goal of his career to tie Pavel Bure for fourth all-time in Canucks goal scoring.
 However, the Canucks continued to battle inconsistency and were unable to sustain any momentum through the first two-thirds of the month where they compiled a record of 4–4 capped by a blowout loss to rival Chicago.
 The Canucks, led by Cory Schneider who originally replaced an injured Roberto Luongo, finished the month with five consecutive victories that included back-to-back shutouts for Schneider.
 During the winning streak head coach Alain Vigneault became the team's winningest coach when the team defeated Colorado on November 23.